There are so many amazing experiences to have on these paradise islands – and we have listed our Top 25+ Things to do in Samoa to get you started!

 Learn about Fa’a Samoa at The Samoan Cultural Center

-Each tour features a traditional welcome, cooking demonstration (which you then have for lunch!), wood carving, paper and fabric preparation plus lots of singing and dancing.
-And if you are lucky, you will have the honor of witnessing a section of the inking of a Samoan full body tattoo.
+Each tour features a traditional welcome, a cooking demonstration featuring an earth oven (which you then have for lunch!), wood carving, paper and fabric preparation plus lots of singing and dancing.
+And if you are lucky, you will be honored to witness a section of the inking of a traditional Samoan full-body tattoo.
+(The Pe’a for men and The Malu for women)

 Hop on a Stand Up Paddleboard or Cruise in a Kayak